spheronFdn/fns/README.md

 /* Normal profile fetching */
 const profile = await FNSInstance.getProfile('juan.fil')

  /* Get Blockchain Address

+Get Blockchain Address
-Returns the Blockchain address associated with the provided node and coinType, or 0 if none. */
+🔍 Need to find the blockchain address associated with your FNS name and coinType? 🔍

+Our handy function can help!
+Simply provide the node (FNS name) and coinType, and we'll return the associated blockchain address.
+If no address is found, don't worry - the function will return 0. 😎

+At the moment, FNSlib supports BTC, LTC, DOGE, and FIL, but we're always looking to add support for more major chains in the future.
+If you have a specific request for a coinType, head on over to our 💬 [discord channel](https://discord.com/invite/ahxuCtm) and let us know.
+We're always considering new ideas for subsequent updates. 🚀

+Our goal is to make FNSlib as comprehensive and user-friendly as possible, and we appreciate your feedback and suggestions.
+So don't hesitate to reach out and help us achieve this goal. 💪

+Keep building something great. 🤖👨‍💻👩‍💻
+*/

 enum BlockchainIdentifier {
   BITCOIN = 0,